A Global Infrastructure Platform

 Elevated and Productised

 Construction proceeds above all of it, at the pace of crane lifts.
-Pylon segments and decks are precast in remote factories in parallel with foundation installation.
+Pylon segments and decks are precast in mega factories in parallel with foundation installation.
 Modular segments are stacked, captured, and tensioned as a coordinated industrial sequence.
-Productised elevated viaduct deployment achieves 10 to 20 kilometres per month of corridor in active construction phase once the manufacturing supply chain is established.
+Productised elevated viaduct deployment scales by parallel-team deployment along the corridor, decoupled from at-grade conditions.

 At-grade is the architecture of repeated discovery.
 Elevated is the architecture of single-stroke decision.